 Hanna Erdmann: “We wanted to know if you’re books or movies?”

 Hanna Erdmann: “Uh okay awesome.
 And we wanted to know if you knew what house you were in?”

 Hanna Erdmann: “That’s really cool.
-Umm Have you ever the Harry Potter World at Universal Studios?”
+Have you ever been to the Harry Potter World at Universal Studios?”

-Heather Erdmann: “Yeaaah.
-I was there, uhh, last, I went to universal last year and uhh I didn’t realize that, I thought it was a whole separate park, I didn’t realize it was inside Universal and like kinda lit, so I’m like “well, here I am.
+Heather Erdmann: “Yeah.
+I went to universal last year and I didn’t realize that, I thought it was a whole separate park, I didn’t realize it was inside Universal and like kind of lit, so I’m like “well, here I am.
 Have you ever been there?”

 Hanna Erdmann: This then sparked another conversation.